-To date, Padamsee has been the subject of several solo exhibitions in India, culminating in retrospectives in Mumbai and New Delhi.
-He has participated in important group exhibitions at the Centre National des Arts Plastiques, in Paris; the National Gallery of Modern Art, in New Delhi; the Museum of Modern Art, in Oxford; and at the Royal Academy of Arts, in London.
+Padamsee was the subject of several solo exhibitions in India, culminating in retrospectives in Mumbai and New Delhi.
+He participated in important group exhibitions at the Centre National des Arts Plastiques, in Paris; the National Gallery of Modern Art, in New Delhi; the Museum of Modern Art, in Oxford; and at the Royal Academy of Arts, in London.
 His work has also been exhibited at the Biennales of São Paulo, Tokyo and Venice.

-After all these years, how would be describe his artistic philosophy?
-‘Art for me is to express the invisible,’ he replies.
+In 2018, we asked him how he would describe his artistic philosophy.
+‘Art for me is to express the invisible,’ he replied.
 ‘No morality, no values, no hierarchy can enter its field.’

-When asked for his advice to younger generations, Padamsee pauses to think.
-‘I don’t think we are on a journey,’ he ventures eventually.
+When considering what his advice would be to younger artists, Padamsee paused.
+‘I don’t think we are on a journey,’ he said eventually.
 ‘We are a presence, the here and the now.
 All that matters is that we have to deepen our existence.’